Markus-Astragor/JS-course/01-Fundamentals-Part-1/starter/ReadmeLection1.md

                                                      if we have sth like that console.log('23' / '10') //expected output is 2,3

 !!!
 But it doesn't work with plus operator console.log('23' + '10' + 3) // expected output is '23103'

+## Falsy values

+So these values are: 0, '', undefined, NaN, null and 'false' ---> convert to false

+## History of js
+Brendan Eich created js the very first version of it in just 10 days.
+Firstly it had Mocha but js inharitated lots of features of Mocha.
+Then in 1996 Mocha changed its name to javaScript in order to attract java developers.
+However, it doesn`t have anything in common with java.